loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 </div>

-If someone bought a \$100 Mississippi State University bond, then every six months, this person would get \$1.50 (and so, \$3---i.e., 3% of \$100---per year).
+If someone bought a \$100 *Student Housing Revenue Bond of 1981* from Mississippi State, then every six months, this person would get \$1.50 (and so, \$3---i.e., 3% of \$100---per year).
 This would continue for 40 years, at which point, the person would get his or her \$100 back.
-For loaning MSU the \$100 back in 1980, the bondholder would earn \$120 (i.e., \$3 every year for 40 years would come to \$120).
+For loaning MSU the \$100 back in 1981, the bondholder would earn \$120 (i.e., \$3 every year for 40 years would come to \$120).

 <div class="container">